A liturgical resource of the Catholic Archdiocese of Melbourne

 • ‘Man does not live on bread alone.’
 What nourishes your spiritual life?

 • Spend time this week contemplating the difficult periods of your life and how they led you to new understandings of yourself, others and God.
-Reach out to someone who may be experiencing a difficult time in their lives.
+Reach out to others who may be experiencing a difficult time in their lives.

 • Use the response to today’s psalm as your prayer this week: